Is a Criminal Justice Degree Worth It?

 Yes, a criminal justice degree is worth it for most students targeting careers in law enforcement, legal services, or public safety.
-Criminal justice graduates earn a median $93,580 per year as detectives (BLS, 2024), which is $58,580 more than the median for workers with only a high school diploma (~$35,000).
-A bachelor’s degree costs $24,000 to $180,000, giving an estimated payback period of just 0.4 to 3.1 years.
-With 201,000 annual job openings and strong salary potential across law enforcement, forensics, and legal careers, the ROI is compelling – especially for students who combine their degree with academy training or advanced credentials.
+Criminal justice graduates earn a median $93,790 per year as detectives (BLS, 2024) – considerably more than typical earnings for workers with only a high school diploma.
+With 201,000 annual job openings (BLS, 2024-2034) and strong salary potential across law enforcement, forensics, and legal careers, the ROI is strong – especially for students who combine their degree with academy training or advanced credentials.

 What do criminal justice graduates earn?